adrianboston/srcset/README.md

 ## ERRORS AND WARNINGS

 Note that warnings / errors can be piped into a file.
-The most common warning is skipping a file due to its small size less than the `-m` directive that is simply a warning. `-q --quiet` will suppress all these warnings.
+The most common warning is skipping a file due to its small size less than the `-m` directive that is simply a warning. `-e --quiet` will suppress all these warnings.
 This feature is most useful for ripping through a full directory opposed to burning a few images.

 `srcset -r /root 2>srcset.err`